-The port aggregation is that multi-ports are aggregated to form an aggregation group, so as to implement the out/in load balance in each member port of the aggregation group and provides the better reliability.
+The port aggregation is that multi-ports are aggregated to form an aggregation group, so as to implement the out/in load balance in each member port of the aggregation group and provides

-9.2.1 Static LACP Aggregation
+10.2.1 Static LACP Aggregation

 Static LACP aggregation is enforced by users configuration, and do not enable LACP protocol.
 When configuring static LACP aggregation, use "on" mode to force the port to enter the aggregation group.